Iasa-Global/btabok/pages/engagement_model/architecture_lifecycle.md

   - operating_model
 ---

+> "A series of stages through which something (such as an individual, culture, or manufactured product) passes during its lifetime"
+**Merriam Webster Dictionary**

 # What is a lifecycle

-*"a series of stages through which something (such as an individual, culture, or manufactured product) passes during its lifetime"* -- **Merriam Webster Dictionary**

 The architecture lifecycle, or Architecture Development Life Cycle (ADLC), are the stages that an architecture goes through from its